ColtHands/jslead.dev/content/blog/archived/How to align types between Backend and Frontend.md

 ---
-title: How to align types between Backend and Frontend
+title: How to align types between Backend and Frontend Typescript applications
 date: 07.23.2023
 ---